cran-task-views/Distributions/Distributions.md

   r functions for the multivariate Cauchy distribution parametrized either by sigma, by the Cholesky decomposition of sigma, by the precision matrix omega or by the Cholesky decomposition of omega.
-  `r pkg("mcauchyd")` provides d, r function of the multivariate Cauchy distribution.
+  `r pkg("mcauchyd")` provides d, p, r functions of the multivariate Cauchy distribution..
 - *Cook-Johnson's Multivariate Uniform Distribution:*
   `r pkg("NonNorMvtDist")` provides d, p, q, r, s functions.